1. What do pharmacists do?

 14. Do pharmacy schools give preference to “in-state” applicants?

 Some U.S. pharmacy institutions give preference to in-state (resident) students.
 Out-of-state (non-resident) and foreign applicants may vie for a limited number of positions or may be ineligible for admission, depending on institutional and state policies.
 Private pharmacy institutions may offer out-of-state and foreign applicants a greater number of positions within the program as compared to state-supported, public institutions.
+Visit the PharmCAS School Directory to determine whether it is a public or private institution.

 15. Are there many returning adult students in pharmacy programs?